fvckgrimm/nix-dotfiles/README.md

 will get updated over time

- - [desolate](./hosts/desolate) - 2017 13" macbook pro that I really only use during summer cuz fuck a desktop
+ - [desolate](./hosts/desolate) - 2017 13" macbook pro that I really only use during summer cuz fuck a desktop during the summer heat

 ## TODO